 Registration process for FatturaPA

-In order to exchange invoices compliant to FatturaPA, you will need to undertake a few organisational and technical steps.
-Please see below what these steps are.
+In order to exchange invoices compliant to FatturaPA, you will need to undertake a few organisational and technical steps, as detailed below.

 Instead of registering one’s company, an external service provider such as ecosio may be hired.
 The external service provider then submits and receives invoices on behalf of the company.
 Thereby, the difficult registration process may be skipped.